Monjinn/pix2pix_plays_gameoflife/README.md

 ### Error ###

 The error of the machine learning network grows as the generations go.
-The error is calculated for each generation as the difference of each corresponding pixel in the two images.
+The error is calculated for each generation as a sum of the difference of each corresponding pixel in the two images.
 Here is a graph to demonstrate the error:

 <img src='imgs/error.png' width=450>